SHIVAM03669/Ecommerce-Follow-Along/README.md

    - Use the **Order Schema** (created earlier) to structure order data in the MongoDB collection.

 By completing this milestone, you will understand how to build a **backend order placement system** in an eCommerce application. 🛍️🚀

+**Milestone 26 Overview**

+In this milestone, we will develop a **backend endpoint** to fetch all orders placed by a specific user.
+This endpoint will retrieve the user's orders from the database and return them as a response.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Create a Backend Endpoint**: Develop an API to retrieve all orders for a user.
+- **Fetch User ID Using Email**: Use the user’s email to get their `_id`.
+- **Retrieve and Return All Orders**: Fetch all orders associated with the user and send them in the response.

+### Steps for Milestone 26 📝

+1. **Create an Order Retrieval Endpoint**
+   - The API should accept the user’s email as a request parameter.

+2. **Find the User’s ID from Email**
+   - Retrieve the `_id` of the user from the database using their email.

+3. **Fetch All Orders for the User**
+   - Query the database to get all orders associated with the user's `_id`.
+   - Return the list of orders in the API response.

+By completing this milestone, you will learn how to implement an **order retrieval system** for users in an eCommerce application. 📦🚀

+**Milestone 27 Overview**

+In this milestone, we will create a **frontend page** to display all orders placed by the user.
+This page will fetch order data from the backend and present it in an organized format.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Build a "My Orders" Page**: Display all orders placed by the user.
+- **Fetch Orders from the Backend**: Send a GET request to the `/my-orders` endpoint.
+- **Pass User Email to the Endpoint**: Retrieve orders based on the user’s email.
+- **Display Order Details**: Show relevant order information on the page.
+- **Add Navigation Link**: Include "My Orders" in the navbar for easy access.

+### Steps for Milestone 27 📝

+1. **Create a "My Orders" Page**
+   - Design a new page to display the user’s past orders.

+2. **Fetch Orders from the Backend**
+   - Make a GET request to the `/my-orders` endpoint (created in Milestone 26).
+   - Pass the user’s email as a query parameter.

+3. **Display Orders on the Page**
+   - Show order details, such as product name, quantity, total price, and order status.

+4. **Add "My Orders" to the Navbar**
+   - Ensure easy navigation by adding a **My Orders** link in the navbar.

+By completing this milestone, you will understand how to fetch and display **user order history** in an eCommerce application. 📦🛒🚀

+**Milestone 28 Overview**

+In this milestone, we will enhance the **My Orders** page by adding a **Cancel Order** button for each active order.
+Additionally, we will create a **backend endpoint** to process order cancellations.

+### Learning Goals 🎯

+By the end of this milestone, you will:
+- **Enable Users to Cancel Orders**: Add a cancel button for each order.
+- **Hide the Cancel Button for Canceled Orders**: Ensure the button appears only for active orders.
+- **Create a Backend Endpoint**: Handle order cancellations in the database.

+### Steps for Milestone 28 📝

+1. **Add a Cancel Order Button in My Orders Page**
+   - Display a **Cancel Order** button next to each active order.
+   - If an order is already canceled, **hide the button**.

+2. **Create a Backend Endpoint for Order Cancellation**
+   - The endpoint should receive the **order ID** from the frontend.
+   - Retrieve the order using the **order ID** from the database.
+   - Update the order status to **"Canceled"** and save the changes.

+By completing this milestone, you will understand how to implement **order cancellation functionality** in an eCommerce application. 🚀🛒❌